Pavel-by/duplicates_finder/readme.md

 * `npm install`
 * `npm run solution-raw-comparing` or `npm run solution-hash-comparing`

 ## First solution.
-Raw content comparation
+Raw content comparison

 `npm run solution-raw-comparing`

 That is a unefficient but funny solution.
 What it does:

-1. Let's define `compare_files` background task - it receives two filenames and sends response with content comparation result (-1, 0 or 1).
+1. Let's define `compare_files` background task - it receives two filenames and sends response with content comparison result (-1, 0 or 1).
 We're comparing raw binary contents - reading files by chunks until some difference or file end.
 2. Now we're should read all filenames in a target directory into `filenames` array with recursive function, that iterates over all nested directories.
 3. Core part: sorting filenames array with asynchronous variant of MergeSort algorithm using `compare_files` background task as comparing function.
 That is the heaviest part with O(n*logn) complexity, where `n = filenames.length` and each iteration is request to background worker.
 4. Finalizing sorted `filenames` by grouping using `compare_files` - we can do it with a linear complexity.